riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 });
 {% endhighlight %}

-Nothing too crazy, we're passing in two additional parameters, one for the sort field and the other for the sort direction.
-Then the find call has been updated to take the new parameters into account.
+Nothing too crazy, we're passing in two additional input parameters to the function, one for the sort field and the other for the sort direction.
+Then the find call has been updated to take the new parameters into account via the `sortParams` variable.

+*Note: for now we're not performing a check on our new input parameters, but we'll do so in a bit once we've solidified the valid values that can be passed into the function.*

 Let's check out our app: